Best Places to Buy Diamonds Online

 By taking all of the above factors into considerations:

 Our top option for you would be James Allen.
 This company is the world's largest privately-owned company and is credited for bringing diamond prices significantly down over the last decade.
-They also have the best 3D technology to show you every angle of a diamond or engagement ring before you purchase it.
+They also has the best 3D technology to show you every angle of a diamond or engagement ring before you purchase it.
 On top of that, they offer a life-time warranty and a price match guarantee.
 What else would you wish for?
-Best price, Best Customer Service, and Top Quality!
-Please follow this link to shop at James Allen.
+Best price, Best Customer Service, and Top Quality.
+Click here to watch super HD diamond videos at James Allen.

-Our third option is Whiteflash, a leading retailer of precision cut hearts and arrows diamonds and designer engagement rings.
+Our Second option is Whiteflash, a leading retailer of precision cut hearts and arrows diamonds and designer engagement rings.
 The company’s A Cut Above® diamonds are truly remarkable and highly sought after by educated consumers.
 They also offer most designer brands of engagement rings at a fair price.
 If you go with Whiteflash, here is what you will get 1) a large inventory of in-house hearts and arrows diamonds graded by AGS; 2) authentic designer collections such as Tacori, Simon G, Verrgio, a Jaffe, Danhov etc.; and 3) life-time trade up benefits on all diamonds.
 They are rated as A+ by BBB ad are also the winner of the 2018 BBB Pinnacle Award.
+Click here to learn more about Whiteflash heart and arrows diamonds.

 The owner of Petra Gems, Sharif, is happy to work with you directly to help you buy loose diamonds.
 We have been in this industry for over a decade and have seen it all.
 We have worked with every major company and know some of the biggest dealers in this space, including De Beers sightholders.
 Please follow this link if you decide to seek Sharif's advice.